philsresearch/philsresearch.github.io/_posts/2019-01-31-label-driven-subdivision.md

 interpolate mesh face normals can only get you so far in simulating surface smoothness.
 Mesh subdivision addresses
 the issue of reproducing the smoothness of real world objects.
-A subdivision algorithm takes an input mesh and splits faces, moves vertices, returning a modified mesh such that the mesh better approximates a smooth surface version of the original.
+A subdivision algorithm takes an input mesh, splits faces, moves vertices, and returns a modified mesh such that the mesh better approximates a smooth surface version of the original.
 The mesh of a surface in Figure 1 gets progressively smoother after each iteration of subdivision.